VingronLab/APL/README.md

     vignette("APL")

-after installation for an introduction into the package.
+after installation with `build_vignettes = TRUE` for an introduction into the package.